Dr Craig Kelly

 Members Of The Primary Health Care Team

-Suzanne has overall responsibility for all aspects of practice administration and finance.
-She facilitates the Fairfax House Patient Forum and also deals with patient complaints.
+David has overall responsibility for all aspects of practice administration and finance.
+He facilitates the Fairfax House Patient Forum and also deals with patient complaints.

 Finance Manager: Jackie Bailey